 Disaster preparedness remained a main priority achieved by the implementation of DIPECHO projects at local and regional levels to increase awareness about potential risks among highly vulnerable populations.

 Detailed information about interventions financed in 2007 appears in the appendix to the report.

 DG ECHO ensured the mobilisation and quality of humanitarian aid, paying particular attention to the safety of field staff, rapid response and enhanced monitoring at every phase of an intervention.

 The Commission also deepened its relationships with other European institutions, national institutions of Member States, international institutions and non-European donors.

 DG ECHO operates within the framework of the European Consensus on Humanitarian Aid adopted in 2007 by the European Parliament, Council and Commission.
 In 2008 the Consensus should be followed by an operational action plan.

-For more information, consult the web site of the Directorate-General for Humanitarian Aid.
+For more information, consult the web site of the Directorate-General for Humanitarian Aid and Civil Protection.